maxlew/maxlew/README.md

 - Engineering a common build and deploy system, then rolling it out to dozens of teams and applications
 - Hitting a 95% cache offload and keeping backend servers alive during a 400% growth period in the peak of COVID
-- Building widgets, Apps and custom firmware for branded Android handets
+- Building widgets, Apps and custom firmware for branded Android handsets
 - Developing an auto-healing, auto-deploying, auto-scaling kubernetes infrastructure

 These days I write less code and spend more time working with Product Managers to build Story Maps, Flowcharts, Documentation and project plans.
 Basically, my job is to remove any roadblocks that would normally get in a developers way.